Click On An Image Below To See Some Of The Services We Provide

 Let me introduce Zotz Electrical to you...

 My name is Douglas Zotz.
 I am an electrical contractor and the master electrician for Zotz Electrical.
-I have over twenty years of experience as an electrician, along with more experience in other areas of the building industry.
+I have over twenty five years of experience as an electrician, along with more experience in other areas of the building industry.
 My expertise is in all facets of residential wiring.
-I have worked on simple additions to $750,000 homes, including two Reggie Award winning homes that I designed the electrical layout for.
+I have worked on simple additions to $1,200,000 homes, including three Reggie Award and one U.S. DOE Housing Innovation Award winning homes that I designed the electrical layouts for.
 We are well able to do commercial work, also.
 We have been in business since October of 2004.

 How can Zotz Electrical meet your needs?